Payment systems

 Self-hosted Payment Gateway

-This method looks quite similar to the previous one but with no redirection of the customers to external pages.
+This method looks quite similar to the previous one but with no customers being redirected to external pages.
 However, you still use an outsourced gateway service (like Shopify).
 It means organizing the technical processing of the payments on your servers, including protection procedures like encryption.
 It leads to higher costs spent on technical support, which can be a headache for the merchant.
 At the same time, it facilitates money processing and simplifies customer payment, giving more info about the client’s journey and reducing fees.

 API-hosted Payment Gateway